-Furniture Construction
+Furniture Design

-Furniture Construction allows you to focus on the design and production of a piece of furniture that incorporates a range of construction and finishing methods.
+Furniture Design allows you to focus on the design and production of a piece of furniture that incorporates a range of construction and finishing methods.
 You will be encouraged to design a product that suits your individual needs and that incorporates a range of skills, processes and materials, including materials other than wood.
 You will research a range of construction methods so that informed decisions can be made in the production of your work.
+You will also develop skills in complex CAD drawing through the use of Fusion software.
+These skills will be used to accurately draw and plan your product design for construction.
 This work will be presented in a design folio.
+In the final stage of the process, you will safely use tools and equipment to make your product.